pkgcore/pkgcheck/README.rst

 pkgcheck is developed alongside pkgcore_.
 To run the development version of pkgcheck you will need the development version of pkgcore.

-The metadata.xml checks require either xmllint (installed as part of libxml2) or the python bindings to libxml2 (installed as part of libxml2 with USE=python), with the latter preferred for speed reasons.
+The metadata.xml checks require lxml to be installed.

 Installing
 ==========